Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Introduction

-In this paper, we introduce the class of actuarial-consistent valuations for hybrid claims as an alternative for the market-consistent valuations.
-This new valuation framework is motivated by the requirement that any pure actuarial claim should be priced via a pure actuarial valuation and should not be managed using a risky investment.
-We will label this property of the valuation ``actuarial-consistency".
+\myparagraph{Why actuarial-consistency is an important alternative ?} In the spirit of \cite{lecourtois2021utility,muermann2003actuarially}, we introduce the class of actuarial-consistent valuations for hybrid claims as an alternative for the market-consistent valuations.
+This new valuation framework is motivated by the requirement that any actuarial claim \blue(such as a pure endowment) \black should be priced via an actuarial valuation and should not be managed using a risky investment.
+We will label this property of the valuation ``actuarial-consistency". \blue Such property plays an important role in life insurance where the development of the longevity market and the longevity-linked securities is growing in the recent years \citep{blake2020longevity}.
+Indeed, in several countries, the valuation of the longevity risk is often required to follow regulatory life tables that impose minimum loadings for actuarial claims.
+Under a market-consistent setting, the presence of undervalued longevity-linked securities might create a potential undervaluation of life insurance business.
+Therefore, we believe it is relevant, for certain insurance claims, to investigate valuation mechanisms that are not market-consistent and would encourage risk-free investments rather than longevity transfers to the capital market.\footnote{As pointed out in \cite{blake2020longevity}, the Prudential Regulatory Authority (regulatory authority for insurance companies in the UK) expressed concerns that too much longevity risk is transferred offshore so that if the offshore reinsurance firm failed, UK pensioners might not get their pensions.} \black

 We also introduce the two-step actuarial valuations.
 Instead of first considering the hedgeable part of the claim, the two-step actuarial valuation will first price the actuarial part of the claim using an actuarial valuation.
 We show that every two-step actuarial valuation is actuarial-consistent.
-Moreover, in the coherent setting, we show the reciprocal: any actuarial-consistent valuation has a two-step actuarial representation.
+Moreover, \bluebis{if the valuation is coherent}, we show the reciprocal: any actuarial-consistent valuation has a two-step actuarial representation.
 The two-step valuations are general in the sense that they do not impose linearity constraints on the actuarial and financial valuations.
 Therefore, they allow to account for the diversification of actuarial risks and/or the incompleteness of the financial market (e.g.\ non-linear financial pricing with bid-ask prices).

 Hedge-based valuations were first introduced in \cite{dhaene2017} to define the market-consistent valuations.
 We show that actuarial-consistent valuations can always be expressed as hedge-based valuations.
 The hedging strategy used in an actuarial-consistent valuation will only invest in the risk-free asset when valuating an actuarial claim.
 This is in contrast with the market-consistent hedge-based valuations, which may use the financial market to hedge actuarial claims.